-Ruth Opatz Sinn, whose basketball playing success led to her induction into the Tommie Athletics Hall of Fame, just completed her 13th season of St. Thomas head coach in 2018-19.
+Ruth Opatz Sinn, whose basketball playing success led to her induction into the Tommie Athletics Hall of Fame, just completed her 14th season of St. Thomas head coach in 2018-19.
 She's led her team to the best current eight-year run of any team in any MIAC sport.

-Her 299-79 record at UST includes a remarkable 194-22 mark over the last six seasons, an .898 winning percentage.
-Over the last six seasons of postseason play, Sinn has guided two teams to the NCAA Final Four and three others to the Sweet Sixteen.
+Her 329-81 record at UST includes a remarkable 224-24 mark (.903) over those last eight seasons.
+In that span, Sinn has guided three teams to the NCAA Final Four, and three others to the Sweet Sixteen.
 Those eight seasons have included Tmmie Women's Hoops taking home 13 of a possible 16 MIAC championships (regular-season and playoffs).

 Sinn's leadership has been crucial in St. Thomas basketball's return to MIAC and national prominence.

 The Tommies won more games in the 1990s that any Division III women’s program.
 They made the NCAA playoffs 15 consecutive seasons (1987-2001), highlighted by a 1991 national championship and third-place NCAA finishes in 1995, 1996 and 2000.

 Sinn's rebuilding efforts that started in 2005 have generated much success.
-Her last nine Tommie teams have built a 228-41 record.
-Each of her last eight St. Thomas teams has won either the conference regular-season or playoff championship, or both.
-That gives UST 15 MIAC regular- season or playoff titles in the last 12 years.
+Her last 10 Tommie teams have built a 260-43 record.
+Each of her last nine St. Thomas teams has won either the conference regular-season or playoff championship, or both.
+That gives UST 17 MIAC regular- season or playoff titles in the last 13 years.